-Teach The Columbia was inspired by the Columbia River Field School program, our 15-day, Board Approved and accredited field course.
+The curriculum was inspired by the Columbia River Field School program, our 15-day, Board Approved and accredited field course.
 While we believe it is important to offer this immersive experience to keen Basin youth, we also know that many more students should have an opportunity to learn about these important topics.

 We hope you will find these lessons to be fun and impactful for you and your students!
-Please contact us with your feedback; we are expecting to revise and expand the curriculum later in 2022.

 SIGN UP for Teach the Columbia news and events to stay informed on all the latest from this program, including upcoming workshop opportunities for teachers!